 Co-Founder, Terrafugia Inc.

 Serving as Chief Operating Officer and acting CFO from the incorporation of the company in 2006 until 2014, Anna was involved in all facets of the business, spanning traditional operations to marketing and sales, to certification and regulatory work, to finance and corporate governance, to human resources, to participation in design reviews and oversight of the testing program.
 Before stepping back to focus on certification and regulatory consulting for the company while pursuing other public policy interests, Anna was directly or indirectly responsible for a majority of the company's two dozen employees.
 Working with Terrafugia provided the opportunity for international speaking engagements, recognition, and invaluable experience in the entrepreneurial, managerial, regulatory, and aviation spaces.
-Anna remains involved on a consulting basis, focused on regulatory relations and certification activities.
+Anna remains involved on a limited consulting basis, focused on regulatory relations and certification activities.

 Selected Speaking Engagements, Recognition, and Publications

 Anna has spoken and lectured on innovation and her experience with Terrafugia at world-class institutions and venues, including the Massachusetts Institute of Technology, Olin College of Engineering, University of California Berkeley, and Embry Riddle Aeronautical University.
 She has also been a keynote speaker with the U.S. Special Forces and led strategic sessions within the defense and aviation industry.